sarathfrancis90/arcgis-pro-sdk/APIRefGuide/API_Guide.md

 ###For Events:

 Add a summary.
-Begin the summary with the phrase ‚ÄúOccurs when‚Ä¶‚Äù.
+Begin the summary with the phrase ìOccurs whenÖî.

-If an event is a CompositePresentationEvent, add a summary that begins with ‚ÄúOccurs when‚Ä¶‚Äù and document the event class methods using the guidance for Methods and Constructors.
+If an event is a CompositePresentationEvent, add a summary that begins with ìOccurs whenÖî and document the event class methods using the guidance for Methods and Constructors.

 ```c#
 /// <summary>